 To some people, the grass is just grass.
 Such people make little effort to differentiate between varieties and types of grass.
 To others, anything green, fluffy and lying on the floor to be stepped on is just grass.

 But there is the evergreen, lovely artificial grass that can be used to spice up your lawn and all the unused space in your compound.
 With proper care and maintenance, artificial grass will amaze you and your visitors.
 It is easy to maintain and remain useful for a long time to come.
 Unlike natural grass, artificial grass requires less input; it does not require fertilizer, stays healthy throughout the year, easy to clean, no mowing and does not produce any lawn waste.
+However, if you have a hard time keeping these grasses, you can contact landscapers in Medway if you live in Kent or somewhere near Southern England.

 Pets can drag items onto the grass, birds can deposit their waste on grass and leaves can fall from trees making your grass untidy but with just a little cleaning, all will be shiny again.
 A buildup of organic materials and general dirt can damage lawns’ drainage and encourage weed growth.
 In order to maintain a healthy and natural look on your grass, it is essential to clean it regularly.
-Here are some tips you can employ to maintain your synthetic grass.
+Here are some tips you can employ to maintain your synthetic grass:

 Scheduled maintenance on a weekly basis